Blinx: The Time Sweeper: Reception and legacy

+Reviews

 Blinx: The Time Sweeper received "mixed or average" reviews, according to review aggregator Metacritic.
-GameSpy placed the game at 6th in its "Most Overrated Games Ever" feature.
+GameSpy placed the game at 6th in its "Most Overrated Games Ever" feature in 2004.
 Although the graphics were generally praised, the game's execution, notably the control method, was considered to have resulted in the game being too difficult.
-Saleswise, by 2003, 156,000 copies were sold.
-In 2003, Blinx also entered the Platinum Hits range (as part of the all-age Platinum Family Hits).

 GameSpot editor Greg Kasavin gave it a score of 6.3 out of 10, noting that players get a sense of relief from completing a level, rather than enjoyment or satisfaction.
 It was a runner-up for GameSpot's annual "Most Disappointing Game on Xbox" award, which went to ToeJam & Earl III.
 Electronic Gaming Monthly gave it 7.5/5.5/8: the second reviewer found the game to be tedious and repetitive, but the third believed that "issues aside, the unique style and play mechanics make [it] stand out".
 In Japan, Famitsu gave it a score of 31 out of 40.

-GameSpy suggested that Blinx was proposed as a possible mascot for the Xbox system, rivaling Nintendo's Mario, Sega's Sonic the Hedgehog, and since the main character of Halo: Combat Evolved (Master Chief) was considered too violent (and also lacking in identity behind a visor), and the officials wanted a "friendly, furry face" to lead the sales among the younger clientele.
+GameSpy suggested that Blinx was proposed as a possible mascot for the Xbox system, rivaling Nintendo's Mario and Sega's Sonic the Hedgehog, and since the main character of Halo: Combat Evolved (Master Chief) was considered too violent (and also lacking an identity behind a visor), the officials wanted a "friendly, furry face" to lead the sales among the younger clientele.
 Due to the game's unpopularity, it never achieved the suggested goal and Master Chief is unofficially seen as the mascot, though Blinx was at one point proposed as the mascot for the Xbox in Japan.

+Sales

+Saleswise, by 2003, 156,000 copies were sold.
+That same year, Blinx also entered the Platinum Hits range with minor gameplay updates that were intended to reduce the difficulty of the game (as part of the all-age Platinum Family Hits).
+As of 2004, the game sold over 600,000 copies worldwide, despite not selling as well as Microsoft had hoped in Japan.